tmzh/tmzh.github.io/content/post/2023-06-24-llm-powered-faq-chat-bot.md

     related_questions = []
     references = "## References\n"

     system_message = "You are a helpful, respectful and honest support executive.
-Always be as helpfully as possible, while being correct.
+Always be as helpful as possible, while being correct.
 If a question does not make any sense, or is not factually coherent, explain why instead of answering something not correct.
 Use the following piece of context to answer the questions.
 If the information is not present in the provided context, answer that you don't know.
 Please don't share false information."

     for d in docs['metadatas'][0]:
         # prepare chat template